 Family road trips are one of the best ways to see the world.
 When you fly, imagine all of the things you miss.
 Yes, you’ll get to your destination faster, but in our opinion, there’s nothing like a family road trip.
-We’ve done Chicago to New Orleans and Destin, Florida, and a scenic journey from Greenville to Asheville.
-When planning this latest trip from the Windy City to Midway, Utah, we knew we wanted to experience the American West.
-That included The Badlands, Mount Rushmore, Crazy Horse Memorial, and Yellowstone, before reaching our final destination of Midway, Utah (the Zermatt, Switzerland of the U.S.).
+We’ve done the Chicago to New Orleans and Destin, Florida road trip, and a scenic journey from Greenville to Asheville.
+When planning this latest road trip from Chicago to Midway, Utah, we knew we wanted to experience the American West.
+We made popular stops including the Badlands, Mount Rushmore, Crazy Horse Memorial, and Yellowstone before reaching our final destination of Midway, Utah (the Zermatt, Switzerland of the U.S.).
 Here’s a look at our trip and every stop in between.

 Sioux Falls, South Dakota